USS Oceanographer (AGS-3): Commemoration

-In recognition of her survey work off the U.S. East Coast, the underwater features Oceanographer Canyon (a canyon in the Atlantic Ocean off the Gulf of Maine on the slope of the Georges Bank) and Corsair Canyon – the latter name derived from her name as a World War I U.S. Navy patrol vessel and private yacht prior to her Coast and Geodetic Survey career – are named for Oceanographer.
+In recognition of her survey work off the U.S. East Coast, the underwater features Oceanographer Canyon (a canyon in the Atlantic Ocean off the Gulf of Maine on the slope of the Georges Bank) and Corsair Canyon – the latter name derived from her name as a World War I U.S. Navy patrol vessel and private yacht before her Coast and Geodetic Survey career – are named for Oceanographer.